mmamontx/ja2-stracciatella-mp/README.md

     - Some the original squares where mercs occur become unavailable for moving to (for the client).
     - Fix the bug when client mercs do not arrive in time and become inaccessible.
     - Fix "burst fatality" crash.
+    - Sometimes a just connected client doesn't see himself in the player list until he clicks 'ready'.
+    - Still, animation surfaces are not loaded for the client (it doesn't cause any crash).
 - Regular priority:
     - Implement the following RPC actions from the client:
         - Opening doors.